 - Inserts include double English/language arts, double mathematics as well as interdisciplinary, single-subject, combination and exploratory teams.

-- Inserts set the stage for flexibility, curriculum integration, focus on standards or competencies, and a sense of community.
+- Inserts set the stage for flexibility, curriculum integration and a sense of community.

 STEP 5: Create bell/lunch schedules